DottoreTozzi/iSpindel-TCP-Server/INSTALL_en.md

 	GRANT USAGE ON *.* TO 'iSpindle';
 	GRANT ALL PRIVILEGES ON `iSpindle`.* TO 'iSpindle' WITH GRANT OPTION;

 Now the database is accessible by the Python server script.
 Configure it as explained here: [README](./README_en.md).
 See section below on how to install it.

+Leave the MySQL Command Shell:

+	QUIT;

 ### Optional: Install Samba (Recommended):